flatcar-archive/flatcar-docs/os/booting-on-vultr.md

+---
-# Running Flatcar Container Linux on a Vultr VPS
+title: Running Flatcar Container Linux on a Vultr VPS
+weight: 10
+---

 These instructions will walk you through running a single Flatcar Container Linux node.
 This guide assumes: